Top 10 best hostels in Porto

 The common areas are lovely, decorated in orange and white tones.
 I particularly like the esplanade on the backyard, the perfect hidden spot to relax a bit after a day walking in Porto.
 Moreover, it has a beautiful skylight, one of the most important architectural treasures of Porto.

 Also, one of the reasons to pick Porto Lounge Hostel & Guesthouse as one of the best hostels in Porto are the countless activities it organises every night such as quiz nights, Portuguese lessons at 7.30pm, shots nights, etc.

 The dormitories are very cosy, but I must warn you that the beds don’t have curtains, which might be a problem if you want more privacy or simply mind the light.

 On the other hand, Porto Lounge Hostel & Guesthouse has the cutest double bedrooms I have seen, filled with light and with very comfortable armchairs 🙂 It also has triple bedrooms, ideal for families with a child.

-How to get there: São Bento, Aliados and Trindade subway stations are just 5min walking distance.
+How to get there: São Bento, Aliados and Trindade subway stations are just a 5 minutes walking distance.